SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 Next, we will use `HINT <http://www.regulatory-genomics.org/hint/>`_ to find genomic regions (footprints) with cell specific TF binding sites.
 For this, HINT requires (1) a sorted bam file containing the aligned reads from the sequencing library (DNase-,ATAC- or histone ChIP-seq) (2) and a bed file including peaks detected in the same sequencing library provided in (1).
 These peak regions are used by HINT to reduce the search space.

-HINT footprinting analysis is performed for each cell type independetly (hESC and Cardiac) and do not consider replicate information.
+HINT footprinting analysis is performed for each cell type independently (hESC and Cardiac) and do not consider replicate information.
 For this we will use bam files contatining reads from all replicates as well as condition specific consensus peaks.

 We will only consider peaks inside chromosome 21 so that the whole analysis can be done in 30 minutes.